 Rouault's artistic oeuvre was much acclaimed from an early date.
 In 1894, for example, he was awarded the first prize at the Concours Chenavard, but he was also often contested due to his unorthodox style.
 His first one-man exhibition took place at the Galerie Drouet in 1910.
 Large retrospective exhibitions followed at the Museum of Modern Art, New York in 1945 and at the Kunsthaus Zurich in 1948.

-Georges Rouault died at the age of 87 in Paris on 13 February 1958.
+Georges Rouault died at the age of 86 on 13 February 1958 in Paris.

 - business associate/partner relationship with Vollard, Ambroise (born 3 July 1866)

 - friend relationship with Camoin, Charles (born 23 September 1879)